schneems/rust_macro_tutorial/docs/010_create_the_trait.md

 %>
 ```

-It's usually a good idea to assert both positive an negative behavior.
+It's usually a good idea to assert both positive and negative behavior.
 Add this test case:

 ```rust
 :::>> print.erb